-• Telehealth Equipment: a maximum of 10 percent of funds from this project can be allocated for purchasing telehealth equipment.
+• Telemedicine Equipment: as noted earlier in this announcement, a maximum of 10 percent of funds can be allocated for the purchasing of telemedicine equipment.

 The General Provisions in Division H of the Consolidated Appropriations Act, 2016 (P.L.
 114-113) apply to this program.
 Please see Section 4.1 of HRSA's SF-424 Application Guide for additional information.
 Note that these or other restrictions may apply in FY 2017, as required by law.